act-rules/act-rules.github.io/_rules/video-only-as-media-alternative-fd26cf.md

 #### Failed Example 2

-A video element that describes some of the text on the same page.
-The text is not [visible][].
+This `video` element, which has no audio, is a media alternative for the text in the page and labeled as such, but the text is not [visible][].

 ```html
 <html lang="en">